 Training is required for UA Faculty, Staff and Students who are conducting human research at the University of Arizona.
-Training must be conducted through the CITI training program.
-Find details here.
+Find more information here.

 Collaborative Institutional Training Initiative (CITI) Training

 Federal regulations require that key personnel in research involving human subjects undergo training.
 Key personnel are all individuals responsible for the design and conduct of the study.
 All members of the research team are expected to complete online training prior to conducting any activities involving human subjects research.
 The IRB will not approve protocols in which study personnel do not have current, completed University of Arizona CITI human subjects training.
 Find details here.